A counseling practice honored to serve the community of Colorado Springs

 Qualifications

 I am a licensed professional counselor (LPC) in the state of Colorado and a board certified art therapist (ATR).
 I hold a dual Master of Arts degree in art therapy and counseling and a Bachelor of Arts degree in art therapy and psychology with a minor in studio art.
 I have completed level 1 and 2 trainings in Internal Family Systems therapy through the IFS Institute in 2020 and 2023.
-My professional experience includes over seven years of experience in the field, most of which has been in private practice focusing on individual therapy with adults.
-I recently co-facilitated an IFS art therapy group and currently run art therapy groups for outpatient cancer survivors.
-I also have experience facilitating art therapy groups for adults, adolescents, and children in psychiatric inpatient and partial hospitalization settings.
+My professional experience includes nearly a decade of experience in the field, most of which has been in private practice focusing on individual therapy with adults.
+I have facilitated art therapy and IFS therapy groups for children, adolescents, and adults in settings including private practice, inpatient and partial hospitalization units at a psychiatric hospital, and an outpatient program through the Rocky Mountain Cancer Center.

 Driving PHILOSOPHIES